gustavopolima/github-desafio-markdown/README.md

-# PRÁTICA: Aplicações e atividades de Git e Github
+# PRACTICING: Management and tools for Git and Github

-- Treinar colaboração
+- Colaboration
-- Segurança
+- Markdown language
-- Markdown
+- Safety
 ________________________________________